Bethel African Methodist Episcopal Church (Vicksburg, Mississippi)

 Bethel African Methodist Episcopal Church is a historic African Methodist Episcopal (A.M.E.) church located at 805 Monroe Street in Vicksburg, Mississippi.
+The church was added to the National Register of Historic Places on July 30, 1992; and is listed as a Mississippi Landmark since November 10, 1992.

+History

 The church's congregation was established in 1864, making it the first A.M.E. church in the state.
 Its first church was a preexisting church building built in 1828; this was demolished to make way for the present building, which was completed in 1912.
 The church has a Romanesque Revival design with an auditorium plan, a common style for church buildings built in Mississippi at the time.
 The building features a four-story tower on the north side topped by a crenellated pyramid roof, stained glass rose windows on three sides, and a cross gabled roof with a corbelled parapet.

-The church was added to the National Register of Historic Places on July 30, 1992.